 Amos’ Simple Question

-The Prophet Amos spoke to a prosperous nation who sensed no need for anything spiritual.
+The Prophet Amos spoke to the prosperous nation of Israel who sensed no need for anything spiritual.
 Amos asked a penetrating question:

 Do you put off the day of calamity? —Amos 6:3